If you are looking for information on ferries to Dubrovnik, here you’ll find updated timetable to help you plan your travel to Dubrovnik Croatia.

 Dubrovnik shipping company G & V line keeps summer connections from Dubrovnik to Lastovo island.

-Croatian ferry company Jadrolinija have announced a new fast-line connecting Central Dalmatia popular islands with Dubrovnik.
+Even in 2018 Croatian ferry company Jadrolinija will run a catamaran fast-line, connecting Central Dalmatia popular islands with Dubrovnik.

-According to the announcement, 'Novalja' catamaran will leave Dubrovnik on the southern Dalmatian coast at 7:15 am every morning, from Korcula at 9.45 am, Hvar at 11.30 am and arrive in Bol on the island of Brac at 12.30 pm.
+According to the announcement, ‘Novalja’ catamaran will leave Dubrovnik on the southern Dalmatian coast at 7:00 AM every morning, from Korcula at 9.15 AM, Hvar at 10.50 AM and arrive in Bol on the island of Brac at 11:40 AM ending in Split at 12:55 PM.

-On return the catamaran is scheduled to leave Bol at 16:15 pm for Dubrovnik.
-It will leave Hvar at 17:30 pm and Korcula at 19.15 pm before arriving in Dubrovnik at 21:30 pm.
+On return the catamaran is scheduled to leave Split at 16:15 PM for Dubrovnik.
+It will arriving in Bol (Brac island) at 17:15, Hvar town at 18:20PM, Korcula at 19.55 PM before arriving in Dubrovnik at 22:10 PM.